vvvv/betadocs/Wiki/Using vvvv/Patching/Patching Basics.md

 ![](~/img/BasicPatching_GroupingNodes3.png "")

 ### Grouping nodes
-Select a group of nodes and press CTRL+G to replace them with a [subpatch](TODO INTERNALLINK:subpatches) of the same functionality and keeping their connections to other nodes.
+Select a group of nodes and press CTRL+G to replace them with a [SubPatches](xref:b66f153a-f7c3-4867-a8c9-bce69861d759) of the same functionality and keeping their connections to other nodes.

 Note that the created subpatch still needs to be saved.
 Therefore it is good practice to rightclick the new node immediately and press CTRL+SHIFT+S to save it under a specific name.